Jozee21/Pokemon_Pokedex_Initial/README.md

 # Pokemon_Pokedex_Initial

-this is a mini project of pokedex haha
+this is a mini project of pokedex.
+Trying some basic css, js and html5